AdamLeclerc/AWS-Boilerplate/Auto Start and Stop EC2 & RDS Instances/README.md

   * **START_TAG**           : *autoOrc-up*
   * **STOP_TAG**            : *autoOrc-down*
           Change these values if you want to use different AWS tags to indicate start and stop times
-  * **ONLY_START_WEEKDAYS** : True|False
+  * **START_WEEKDAYS** : True|False
-          Set this to True to only auto-start Instances on weekdays, false will start instances every day.
+          Set this to True to auto-start Instances on weekends too, false will start instances on weekdays.

       (If you don't include these environment variables/forget to add them then the defaults are assumed)